 Check the estimates against the actual area of 616km2.

-You could challenge students to estimate the areas of other lakes or cities in Aotearoa or leave that work for another time.
+You could challenge students to estimate the areas of other lakes or cities in your local area, or around Aotearoa.

 - Use Slide Three to introduce the idea of surface area.
 Painters and plasterers are dependent on measuring surface area correctly when quoting for jobs.
 Take one of the cuboid boxes used for measuring volume.

 Surface area is the combined area of all the faces of this box.

 Students might realise that each rectangular area can be worked out separately then the areas can be added.

 Do any of the faces have the same area?
 (There are matching parallel faces)